 Compared to pho from the North, or bun bo Hue from the central region, hu tieu can be downright confusing because there are many versions of it.
 At its core, hu tieu (pronounced “hoo tee-u”) signals a Chinese-Southeast Asian style noodle soup made with a pork bone broth and no fish sauce.
 But that’s where simplicity ends.
 The noodles in a bowl of hu tieu can be chewy clear tapioca noodles, opaque white rice noodles like you’d use for pho noodle soup, or thin Chinese egg noodles (mi).
 The toppings cover a wide territory, and may include boneless pork, pork ribs, pork offal, shrimp, squid, wonton dumplings, fried garlic, fried shallot, and/or scallion.
 As usual, you pick and choose whatever you want.
 Hu tieu is the extreme have-it-your-way Vietnamese food experience.
 I’ve seen a ‘dry’ version too but have never tried it.

 For me, the definitive bowl of hu tieu noodle soup is hu tieu Nam Vang.
 The Phnom Penh version that I was introduced to as a kid by our family friend Uncle Su, a wonderful Chinese-Vietnamese cook, has a deep, umami-filled broth made of pork bones, dried squid and dried shrimp.
-There’s a touch of golden rock sugar to give it sweetness and to round out the flavors.
+There’s a touch of yellow rock sugar (duong phen, a semi-refined sugar sold at Chinese and Viet markets) to give it sweetness and to round out the flavors.
 The toppings are similarly a surf-and-turf combination of cooked pork, sliced pork liver, poached shrimp, sautéed ground pork, fried garlic and caramelized shallot.
 But wait, there’s more!
 The essential garnishes are important here.
 Delectable hu tieu needs lots of pungent Chinese celery and Chinese chives (flat chives that have a slight garlicky bite); lettuce is also a common garnish but not my favorite for this noodle soup because there’s enough to distract already and it doesn’t add much.

 However, I’m a freak for the Chinese celery (can Tau), which pops its intense raw flavor in the soup.
 (Chinese celery looks like gigantic Italian parsley but tastes like strong celery.)
 When it’s not readily available or not looking good at the Asian market, I substitute leafy celery tops, which is much stronger tasting than the fat ribs below.
 Most grocery stores have already trimmed that ‘unwanted’ portion of the celery plant, so hunt down a nice deep green bunch of celery at the farmers’ market.
 Celery tops can be tough so you may have to halve them lengthwise.
 In the bowl above, I used celery tops.